rlfuller/jasmine-testing/README.md

 # Testing an RSS Feed with Jasmine

 This project contains an RSS Feed, provided by [Udacity](https://www.udacity.com) as part of their [Front-End Web Developer Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-The website contains Jamsime tests that were written by myself.
+The website contains Jasmime tests that were written by myself.

 ## How to run the application
 This is a web application and will start automatically as soon as you launch index.html.
 The results of the jasmine tests will be seen at the bottom of the html page.